More About FACs

 Behind the annex were three rows of single-story open bay structures housing the enlisted personnel and junior officers.

-Referred to as "hooches" (the generic Vietnamese term for any small dwelling), these were more substantial than the standard wood
+Referred to as "hooches" (a corruption of the Japanes word uchi, a small dwelling *), these were more substantial than the standard wood

 and corrugated metal structures found on most US bases in Vietnam.